ggatward/soe-ci-pipeline/README.md

 ### Jenkins Server

-NB I have SELinux disabled on the Jenkins server as I ran into too many problems with it enabled and didn't have the time to fix them.

 * From Satellite 6, provision a RHEL 7 server with a minimum of 4GB RAM and 50GB availabile in `/var/lib/jenkins`.
 The Jenkins host can be a VM.
 * Ensure that the Jenkins host is subscribed to the rhel-server-7-rpms and rhel-server-7-satellite-tools-6.1-rpms repositories.
 * Subscribe the server to the EPEL and Jenkins repositories.
 If these are not available on your Satellite 6 server, use the following URLs: